Courses

 Most of today's organizations needing a technology solution look to satisfy their computing, storage and networking needs through one of the large public cloud providers.
 Unlike traditional environments where a company had to build its own infrastructure often at large time and monetary expense it can now rent what it needs at the click of a button.
 In this course we will provide hands on experience with one of the large public cloud platforms.
 In particular we will look into the different flavors of compute, storage and networking available, how best to use them to solve interesting problems, and how to do everything on a constrained budget.
 Students will get accounts and deliver project work on the public cloud while also learning some of the fundamental principles on how those different cloud systems work under the covers.
 It is recommended that students taking this class have learned the basic principles of Computer Systems such as those taught in DS210 and/or CS210.

 This course is an introduction to the interdisciplinary area of Algorithmic Mechanism Design: where computational perspectives are applied to economic problems, and economic techniques are brought to problems from computer science.
 We will explore a broad range of topics at the frontier of new research, starting with some of the fundamentals, such as welfare-maximizing auctions and types of Nash Equilibria.
 Throughout the semester, the class will also learn about prevalent topics such as (1) Data Science & Incentives, (2) Mechanism Design for Social Good, and (3) optimization and robustness in mechanism design.
+As part of this course, students will engage in a (guided) research project, experiencing the various parts of conducting original research.
 This course is designed as an introductory graduate - level course but is open to advanced undergraduates with permission from the instructor.
 While the formal undergraduate prerequisites are DS 120, DS 121, and DS122 and DS 320 (or equivalent), the course assumes strong proficiency in these topics for graduate students.
 Students should have: - Mathematical maturity and comfort with formal proofs - A solid understanding of probability (discrete and continuous random variables, moments, and conditional probability) - Familiarity with algorithms and computational efficiency.
 Undergraduate students interested in this course should contact Professor Goldner (goldner@bu.edu) before registering for the course.

 • CDS DS 587: Data Science in Human Contexts